a-sit-plus/warden/README.md

 </div>

-WARDEN Supreme is a fully integrated key and app attestation suite consisting of:
+_Warden Supreme_ is a fully integrated key and app attestation suite consisting of:
 1. Mobile (iOS and Android) client library to generate attestation statements
 2. Unified server-side key and app attestation verification library
 3. Agnostic communication logic, taking care of process flows and wire format

-Put differently, WARDEN Supreme the evolution of the battle-tested WARDEN server-side key and app attestation library, augmented by the Supreme KMP crypto provider for a consistent UX across Android and iOS.
+Put differently, Warden Supreme the evolution of the battle-tested Warden server-side key and app attestation library, augmented by Signum's [_Supreme_ KMP crypto provider](https://a-sit-plus.github.io/signum/supreme/) for a consistent UX across Android and iOS.
-The original server-side only key and app attestation library is still available and actively maintained, as it is one of the pillars supporting WARDEN Supreme.
+The original server-side-only key and app attestation library is still available and actively maintained, as it is one of the pillars supporting Warden Supreme.
+It now lives on as [Warden makoto](serverside/makoto) and continues to be published to Maven Central.

 ## 0. About this Document
 This README focuses on the technical aspects and is aimed at informed developers who are familiar with the general concepts, limitations, and benefits of key and app attestation.

-**WARDEN Supreme's [full documentation](https://a-sit-plus.github.io/warden) is a comprehensive one-stop shop covering all topics regarding key and app attestation.**
+**Warden Supreme's [full documentation](https://a-sit-plus.github.io/warden) is a comprehensive one-stop shop covering all topics regarding key and app attestation.**

 It provides an overview of the basic concepts, how to apply them, and a detailed write-up on how Android and iOS implement them.
 The full documentation also lays out a foundation for a risk analysis for anyone considering attestation as part of a more comprehensive security model.
-Finally, it lists all lessons learned from deploying and relying on WARDEN in production, attesting millions of clients, including hiccups, glitches, and outright failures due to non-compliant vendor implementations and how to cope with them.
+Finally, it lists all lessons learned from deploying and relying on Warden in production, attesting millions of clients, including hiccups, glitches, and outright failures due to non-compliant vendor implementations and how to cope with them.

-**The remainder of this document assumes familiarity with all the topics covered by the full documentation**, and serves as a quick-start guide to integrate WARDEN Supreme to remotely establish trust in mobile clients.
+**The remainder of this document assumes familiarity with all the topics covered by the full documentation**, and serves as a quick-start guide to integrate Warden Supreme to remotely establish trust in mobile clients.

 Full API docs are available [here](https://a-sit-plus.github.io/warden/).

-## 1. Using WARDEN Supreme in your Projects
+## 1. Using Warden Supreme in your Projects

-WARDEN Supreme targets Android and iOS clients and JVM-based back-ends.
+Warden Supreme targets Android and iOS clients and JVM-based back-ends.
 * On the back-end, add the `verifier` dependency:
   ```kotlin
   implementation("at.asitplus.warden:supreme-verifier:$version")